Stories from the Kingdom of Klah

 The Bridge of Epiphanies

 Bridge of Epiphanies, central Klah.
 This seemingly unremarkable bridge is the location of the highest number of recorded epiphanies in Klah.
-Many famous discoveries have occurred here, including the realisation of the young Horatio Trotgood that he could actually be Prime Minister, even though he was a goat.
+Many famous discoveries have occurred here, including the realisation of the young Herbert Trotgood that he could actually be Prime Minister, even though he was a goat.
 These days the bridge is much busier, as authors with writer's block, bewildered scientists and frustrated musicians pilgrimage to it in the hope of inspiration - a little harder now that you have to wait your turn.

 The Wobbulus Clouds of Klah